 Just before cooking, remove tough stems, and separate wilted leaves from healthy ones.
 The leaves are generally blanched before use in the dishes.

 Fresh, young, tender, crispy borecole can be used raw in salads.

 Mature leaves and stalks typically cooked or Sautéed.

-In Japan, fresh kale juice is quite popular drink.
+In Japan, fresh kale juice is quite a popular drink.

-Because of its high vitamin K content, patients taking anti-coagulants such as warfarin are encouraged to avoid kale since it increases the vitamin K concentration in the blood, which is what the drugs are attempting to lower.
-This effectively raises the dose of the drug and causes toxicity.
+Because of its high vitamin-K content, patients taking anti-coagulants such as warfarin are encouraged to avoid kale since it increases the vitamin-K concentration in the blood, which is what the drugs are attempting to lower.
+This effectively raises the dose of the drug and can lead to toxicity.

 Its leaves carry 0.2 g/100 g of oxalic acid, a value far less than some other comparable greens such as spinach (0.97 g/100) and purslane (1.31 g/100 g).
-It may be used; however, with caution, even in individuals with known oxalate urinary tract stones.
+It may be consumed, however with caution, even in individuals with known oxalate urinary tract stones.
 Adequate intake of water is advised to maintain normal urine output.
-(Medical disclaimer).
+(Medical Disclaimer).

 ≻≻-Back to Vegetables from Kale nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.